latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-This interface is executed when plugin is registered in beeorm.Registry.
+The `PluginInterfaceInitRegistry` interface is executed when the plugin is registered in the BeeORM Registry.

 :::tip
-Plugins code is executed in the same order plugins were registered in BeeORM.
+The code for plugins is executed in the same order in which they were registered in BeeORM.
 :::

 ### PluginInterfaceInitEntitySchema